 Make it easy to pause, not just cancel

 Some churn is temporary.
 A member is going through a busy period, travelling, changing jobs.
 They don't want to leave permanently — they just need a break.
-If cancellation is the only option, you lose them.
+If cancellation is the only option, you lose them permanently.
 If you offer a pause, you keep them.

-Stripe's subscription pause feature lets you suspend billing for a defined period while keeping the subscription active.
+Stripe's subscription pause feature suspends billing for a defined period while keeping the subscription active.
 Build a link to this option into your cancellation DM and pre-renewal sequence.
-Members who might have cancelled often take a pause instead, and the majority of paused members return.
+Members who might have cancelled often take a pause instead, and the majority of paused members return when their circumstances change.

 You can't improve what you're not measuring.
-Set up a basic cohort churn tracker in Airtable — log each member's join month, and track which cohorts are churning fastest.
-If members who joined during a particular launch campaign churn at 3x the rate of other cohorts, that tells you something about the expectation gap between what attracted them and what they found.
+The most useful churn metric isn't your overall average — it's churn broken down by join cohort.
+Members who joined during a particular launch campaign may churn at 3x the rate of organic members, which tells you something specific about the expectation gap between what attracted them and what they found.

-n8n can automate this tracking: on every cancellation event, log the cancellation date and join date to Airtable.
-A simple spreadsheet view shows you cohort churn rates at a glance without building a data warehouse.
+n8n can automate cohort tracking: on every cancellation event, log the cancellation date, join date, and original acquisition source to Airtable.
+A simple table view gives you cohort churn rates at a glance and tells you exactly where to focus retention effort first.